-The Committee shall meet at least six (6) times annually, or more frequently as circumstances dictate
+The Committee shall meet at least five (5) times annually, or more frequently as required.

 Quorum for any meeting of the Committee shall be at least fifty percent (50%) of the voting members.

 The role of the Committee is to assist the Board in fulfilling its oversight responsibilities for: